 You've probably never heard of the Bram Stoker Festival in Dublin, but you will.
 One of the fastest growing and exciting festivals in Europe, you should start marking this one on your calendars.

-Held over three days, the Bram Stoker Festival features a vampire hunt, film screenings, literary readings, street performances and all manner of ghostly gatherings.
+Held over four days and four nights, the Bram Stoker Festival features a vampire hunt, film screenings, literary readings, street performances and all manner of ghostly gatherings.
 There's so much to sink your teeth into, you'll be spoilt for choice.

 The Vampire Hunt is a fun free event for all where you compete in teams to answer questions about Stoker and his life in Dublin.
 Grab your clues and most ghastly garbs, and visit some of Dublin's most iconic attractions to find the answers you seek.
 There are prizes for the fastest team and best dressed.
 Make it a family day out with the Mini Vampire Hunt for all those little biters in training.

 We teamed up with fellow travel blogging couple Alex and Bell from Wanderlust Marriage.
 With an accidental detour and drink in between, together we completed our quest in three hours.
 How fast can you go?

 The Fire Garden is a must-see and another free family-friendly event.
 Set on the grounds of Dublin Castle, the evening hours bring with it a fiery display of flame.
 Beware the lost souls who haven't quite left this world.
 They just love new blood.

 While out on the streets at night, remember to stop by the lit-up Dublin landmarks that give the city a bloody red glow.